Link to home

 Red square Links within this site turn Red when the mouse pointer hovers over them.

 Green square Links to other sites display a Green background when the mouse pointer hovers over them.
-If you click one of these, a new window will open (see new browser windows, above).

 Are you red/green colour-blind?
 If you are, even with the right browser, the red and green will look the same to you.
 That's why I made the outbound links show the coloured background when the mouse pointer hovers over them.